Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Putting it all together: split neighbors

 To illustrate the approach we adopted, assume at first that we have only two particle types (fluid and boundary), and that when there are more neighbors of one type, there will be fewer of the other type.
 This is consistent with the fact that a particle far from the boundary will have a full neighborhood of fluid particles, but as it gets closer to the boundary the number of fluid neighbors will decrease, while the number of boundary neighbors will increase at a similar rate (assuming a more-or-less uniform particle distribution).

-The solution to the split neighbors list in this case is to collect all neighbors of one type at the beginning of the list (from the first location up), and all the neighbors of the other type at the \emph{end} of the list (from the last location down): from the perspective of a single particle, the neighbors would then be stored as:
+The solution to the split neighbors list in this case is to collect all neighbors of one type at the beginning of the list (from the first location up), and all the neighbors of the other type at the \emph{end} of the list (from the last location down).
+If we denote by $f_i$ the $i$-th fluid neighbor and $b_i$ the $i$-th boundary neighbor, from the perspective of a single particle, the neighbors would then be stored as:

 where $k_f+1$ is the number of fluid neighbors, $k_b+1$ the number of boundary neigbors, and $\odot$ denotes the end-of-list marker.
 Of course this single-particle perspective can then be implemented system-wide using either the sequential layout, or with the interleaved layout.